davidB/gradle-getdown-plugin/README.md

 └── launch.exe
 ```

-This result can be upload to the getdown’s :
+This result can be upload to the urlbase :

 * user can download bundles to run the app, it should not require additionnal download if up-to-date
 * previous user will be updated